webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 [[Image:svgGrandTour_eyeballs_translate50.png|500px]]

-That didn't do what we want.
-That moved the entire eyeball, including the clipping path behind which it is supposed to render.
-Instead, modify the '''cx''' attribute, which positions the center of the
+That certainly didn't do what we want.
+It moved the entire eyeball, including the clipping path behind which it is supposed to render.
-circle:
+Instead, modify the '''cx''' attribute, which sets the position of the center of the circle:

 <syntaxhighlight lang="xml">
 <circle id="eyeball" cx="150" cy="100" r="50"/>